JCR-UK

 Barrow Emanuel was the son of Emanuel Emanuel (d.
 1888), the first Jewish mayor of Portsmouth and the brother of Lady (Kate) Magnus, wife of Sir Philip Magnus.

-The Jewish architectural works of Barrow Emanuel (with partner, Henry David Davis, in firm of David and Emanuel) include:
+The Jewish architectural works of Barrow Emanuel (with partner, Henry David Davis, in the firm of Davis and Emanuel) include:

 ● East London Synagogue - 1876, synagogue at Temple Court, 52 Rectory Square, Stepney Green, London E1.
 Designated a Grade II Listed Building in 1988.
-(Building sold in 1987 and converted to apartments.)
-(SoE); and
+(The synagogue closed and was sold in 1987 and has been converted to apartments.); and

 ● Lauderdale Road Synagogue - 1896-97, synagogue at Lauderdale Road, Maida Vale, London W9.
 Designated a Grade II Listed Building in 1989.
-(Synagogue still in use.)
-(SoE).
+(The synagogue is still in use.)

 Cecil Jacob EPRILE (later EPRIL), FRIBA